Re-assessment of Dayton Agreement by the HOUSE COMMITTEE ON INTERNATIONAL RELATIONS on July 25, 2001

 Pentagon set up a site (gopher) where you can find out how NATO troops are doing in Bosnia.
 How long will the American commitment last anyway?
 Who knows?
 The history of America's relentless attempts to impose its particular concept of order and stability throughout much of the world, i.e. "to lead", is full of similar examples: Americans in this century repeatedly tried to establish international organizations which would put an end to warfare through legal proceedings like arbitration - yet, then, due to opposition at home (suspicious Congress, isolationist crowd...), they were reluctant to join the efforts they initiated.
 American foreign policy is constantly in pains between its moral ideals and the insatiable appetite for leadership.
 Check here for the dictionary of Anerican and NATO military terminology to help you read the framework agreement documents.
 Meanwhile Clinton postponed returning of American troops from Bosnia indefinitely and Pentagon plans on establishing the U.S. military bases in Croatia (Zadar and Slavonski Brod).
 Croatia is all excited to become a part of the Partnership for Peace - regardless of costs - with (futile) hope that paying its way into military cooperation with the West it will qualify to become a peer in economic cooperation as well.
 The cost of NATO expansion for the U.S. taxpayer, depending on scope of the expansion, is projected by various institutions at a range anyway between $1.5 and $500 billions.

 General Framework Agreement for Peace in Bosnia and Herzegovina

 Agreement on Human Rights

-Return to the main page or look what Women in Black of Belgrade had to say about the treaty here.
+Return to the main page or look what a group dedicated to non-violence of Belgrade had to say about the treaty here.